Friends of the Library: Board Members

 Dr. Michael Broadbent is a 1961 graduate of Cedar High School and graduated in 1967 from the College of Southern Utah.
 He attended the University of Utah for a year and then served in the United States Navy for 2 1/2 years.
 After his time in the Navy, he earned a master's and doctorate degree in medical physics from UCLA and worked one year at Mt.
 Sinai Medical Center before starting Hubbard - Broadbent Associates, a Chicago based company specializing in the repair and maintenance of medical x-ray equipment.
 After 30 years in Chicago, Dr. Broadbent retired in 2010 and moved back to Cedar City where he has dedicated many hours of his time volunteering on numerous projects in the Sherratt Library.
 Dr. Broadbent is married (Carol) and has five children, three of which reside in Utah, one in Washington, and one in Virginia.

 Penny Brown is a 1984 graduate of Southern Utah University.
 In 1997 she completed an endorsement in instructional media.
 Penny served as a member of the Cedar City Public Library Board and served as the chair of the board in 2002 when the ground breaking for the new building was held.
-She is married to Scott Brown, a retired Cedar City dentist.
+She is married to Scott Brown, a retired Cedar City doctor.

 Beverly was born and raised on a dairy farm in Hurricane Utah.
 She married Joe Burgess and is the mother of 4 children.
 She has worked in the family businesses in the fields of hotels, land development and construction.
 Beverly has always enjoyed volunteering in community projects.
 She served as the chairperson for raising money for the new Care and Share Food Pantry and was on the Care and Share Board for six years.
 She also enjoys volunteering at South Elementary each week.
 Since her children have grown they have taken her place in the family business and now she gets to spend her time playing with grandchildren, reading, gardening and sewing.
 It doesn't get much better than that.